tory24/100Days-of-code/log.md

 **My Plan**:
 * I will spend a minimum of 1 hour a day learning more about JavaScript and Front End Libraries through FCC's online courses, as well as other resources.
-* I will try apply my knowledge by creating some small projects.
+* I will try apply my new knowledge by creating some small projects.
 * I aim to have a minimum of 3 small projects completed by the end of the challenge.
-* I also aim to complete some or all of the JavaScript challenge projects I found from the JavaScript30 website.
+* I also aim to complete some or all of the JavaScript challenge projects I found from the JavaScript30 website (Dependent on how my personal projects go).

 <!--
 Project Ideas: